NMF-earth/nmf-app/README.md

 ### 🏆 Backers

-A big thank you to [Christopher Gwilliams](https://github.com/encima) and the Phelps family for their amazing contribution to the [Kickstarter](https://www.kickstarter.com/projects/pierrebresson/not-my-fault)!
+A big thank you to [Christopher Gwilliams](https://github.com/encima) and the to Phelps family for their amazing contribution to the [Kickstarter](https://www.kickstarter.com/projects/pierrebresson/not-my-fault)!